Alban-Ktz/Alban-Ktz/README.md

 # Hello ! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px">

 ## About me
 I'm Alban, and i'm a passionate IT student.
-Currently in 2nd of my Computer Science DUT.
+Currently in 2nd of my Computer Science DUT.<br>
 We firstly learned how to resolve problems with algorithms.
-And by some projects given, we also learned some languages and frameworks (see below).
+And by some projects given, we also learned some languages and frameworks (see below).<br>
-Je m'appelle Alban, et je suis un jeune étudiant passionné en informatique.
-Je suis actuellement en deuxième DUT Informatique, que j'acquérirais milieu 2022
 Out of school, I follow some trainings on different website, like Jetbrains to learn Java, and Codecademy for JavaScript.

 # Skills